dammhub/FPGA-VGA-Game/README.md

 This repository contains the remaining source code from an undergraduate FPGA project.

-Some source files and the original development environment were not preserved after the project was completed.
-The repository has therefore been organized using the remaining source code and project documentation.
+Some dependent modules and the original development environment were not preserved after the project was completed.
+The repository has been organized using the remaining source code and documentation.